BugReportOnWeb/socket/README.md

 ./client
 ```

-The client will connect to the server and display the received message from the server.
+A connection between the client and the server will be established for the exchange of messages over TCP/IP.

 ## Code Overview

 - `server.c`: Contains the code for the server-side of the example.
 It listens for incoming connections and handles client requests.
 - `client.c`: Contains the code for the client-side of the example.
-It connects to the server and communicates by sending or receiving messages.
+It connects to the server and communicates by sending and receiving messages.

 ## Customization